-A Provider dispute is a written notice to FBHP challenging or appealing or claim such as the following:
+A Provider dispute is a written notice to FBHP challenging or appealing or requesting consideration of a claim such as the following:

 - Payment of a claim

 - Denial of a claim

-- Adjusted claim
+- Adjusted

 - Seeking resolution of a billing determination

 If a Provider disagrees with FBHP's reimbursement or denial of a claim, a dispute can be filed for reconsideration.
-Details to file a dispute are covered in Section10.1 Disputes of the Provider Manual.
+Details to file a dispute are covered in Section10.11 Disputes of the Provider Manual.